How to help Afghan refugees and those trapped during the Taliban takeover

 No One Left Behind is a U.S.-based nonprofit devoted to “ensuring that America keeps its promise to our allies and their families who risked their lives for our freedom.”
 The organization aids Afghan interpreters trying to get visas and resettling in the country.
 It is accepting donations.

-Miles4Migrants accepts donated airline miles, credit card points and cash to help people reunite with loved ones or resettle in a new country imperiled by war, persecution or disaster.
+Miles4Migrants accepts donated airline frequent flier miles, credit card points and cash to help people reunite with loved ones or resettle in a new country after fleeing their own that’s imperiled by war, persecution or disaster.

-Hearts & Homes for Refugees is an advocacy group for people who have special-immigration visas, including Afghan translators, engineers, security guards, embassy clerks, logisticians and soldiers who helped the U.S. efforts.
+Hearts & Homes for Refugees is an advocacy group for people who have Special Immigration Visas, including Afghan translators, engineers, security guards, embassy clerks, logisticians and soldiers who helped the U.S. efforts.
 It is accepting financial contributions.

 Human Rights First is seeking pro bono lawyers to assist Afghan evacuees.
 The human rights organization is also offering resources to protect Afghans’ online identities from the Taliban — who “now likely to have access to various biometric databases and equipment in Afghanistan, including some left behind by coalition military forces,” according to the group.
 It is collecting donations for its relief response.